Solation-Finance/solation/README.md

-# Solation - DeFi Options Trading Interface
+# Solation - Earn Upfront Premiums on Your Crypto

 A beautiful, retro-styled decentralized finance (DeFi) options trading interface built with React, TypeScript, and Solana Wallet Adapter.